sharetribe/flex-docs/src/docs/ftw-content/page-builder/index.md

 ### PageBuilder

-FTW uses a React component called the PageBuilder to dynamically render static pages using Page Asset Data.
+FTW uses a React component called the PageBuilder to dynamically render content pages using Page Asset Data.
 You can find the PageBuilder in the containers directory:

 ```shell